ljw1004/vbspec/expressions.md

     ;
 ```

-### Multiplication Operator

-The multiplication operator computes the product of two operands.
-The multiplication operator is defined for the following types:
+The subtraction operator is defined for the following types:

-`Byte`, `SByte`, `UShort`, `Short`, `UInteger`, `Integer`, `ULong`, and `Long`.
-If integer overflow checking is on and the product is outside the range of the result type, a `System.OverflowException` exception is thrown.
+* `Byte`, `SByte`, `UShort`, `Short`, `UInteger`, `Integer`, `ULong`, and `Long`.
+If integer overflow checking is on and the difference is outside the range of the result type, a `System.OverflowException` exception is thrown.
 Otherwise, overflows are not reported, and any significant high-order bits of the result are discarded.

-`Single` and `Double`.
-The product is computed according to the rules of IEEE 754 arithmetic.
+* `Single` and `Double`.
+The difference is computed according to the rules of IEEE 754 arithmetic.

-`Decimal`.
+* `Decimal`.
 If the resulting value is too large to represent in the decimal format, a `System.OverflowException` exception is thrown.
 If the result value is too small to represent in the decimal format, the result is 0.

+* `Date`.
+The `System.DateTime` type defines overloaded subtraction operators.
+Because `System.DateTime` is equivalent to the intrinsic `Date` type, these operators is also available on the `Date` type.

 __Operation Type:__